Petar Trifunović: Chess career

-His international tournament successes included: Zlín 1945 (first), Prague 1946 (tied for second after Najdorf), Lima 1950 (first), Cheltenham 1951 (tied for second after Gligorić), Belgrade 1954 (third after Bronstein and Matanović, but ahead of Gligorić and Petrosian).
+His international tournament successes included: Zlín 1945 (first), Prague 1946 (tied for second after Najdorf), Lima 1950 (first), Cheltenham 1951 (tied for second after Gligorić) and Belgrade 1954 (third after Bronstein and Matanović, but ahead of Gligorić and Petrosian).
 At Netanya 1961 he tied for first with Matulović and Czerniak.
 At Prague 1961 and Beverwijk 1962 he came outright first and at Sarajevo, also in 1962, third after Gligorić and Portisch.
 Trifunović tied for first with 10 players at the 1962 Oklahoma City Open after drawing with Ken Smith and drawing with Bob Potter, a little-known expert from Dallas.
 At Noordwijk in 1965 he finished second to Botvinnik (ahead of Flohr, Larsen and Donner).

+His greatest success on the World Championship cycle was participation in the 1948 Interzonal tournament where he finished in tenth place, narrowly missing the chance to participate in the inaugural 1950 Candidates Tournament.

-FIDE awarded him the international master title in 1950 and the grandmaster title in 1953.
-He played for his country in seven Chess Olympiads between 1935 and 1962.
+After the introduction of chess titles in 1950, FIDE awarded him the international master title that same year and the grandmaster title in 1953 making him the third Serbian to become a grandmaster, after Boris Kostić (1950) and Svetozar Gligorić (1951).
+He played for his country in seven Chess Olympiads between 1935 and 1962 during which he won one gold, two silver and two bronze medals.
 His best individual result was the event held in his birthplace, Dubrovnik, in 1950.
 A score of 10/13 won him the board 3 gold medal.
+This was during a golden age of Serbian chess, a period when Yugoslavia (led by Serbian grandmasters like Trifunović, Gligorić, Ivkov, Matanović, Matulović, Ljubojević etc.) was the world's second-strongest chess nation.

+During his career, Trifunović won 8 team and board medals at Chess Olympiad, which makes him the fourth-most decorated Serbian and Yugoslav player of all time behind Aleksandar Matanović (13), Svetozar Gligorić (13) and Borislav Ivkov (14).